 Duties and Responsibilities

-To fulfill these responsibilities, the Office of the Attorney General serves as legal counsel to all departments and offices of the Osage Nation government, issues legal opinions when requested by the Principal Chief or Speaker of the Congress, and defends challenges to Osage Nation laws and suits against the Nation.
-The Office is committed to upholding and protecting the sovereign immunity of the Nation.
+To fulfill these responsibilities, the Office of the Attorney General serves as legal counsel to departments, offices, and boards of the Osage Nation government, issues legal opinions when requested by the Principal Chief or Speaker of the Congress, and defends challenges to Osage Nation laws and suits against the Nation in all forums.
+The Attorney General is also charged with protecting our Osage children by representing the Nation in all Indian Child Welfare and social services matters.
+The Office of the Attorney General is committed to upholding and protecting the sovereign immunity of the Nation.

 Although the Office of the Attorney General is prohibited from offering legal advice or representing private individual Osage members, the Attorney General serves and protects the rights of all Osage members by prosecuting violations of Osage Nation law and defending the principals laid out in the Osage Nation Constitution. .
 The Office of the Attorney General is committed to serving our Osage people.
 If you have any questions or concerns, please feel free to contact our office.
 The Opinions of the Attorney General are public information and are available on our website.